franciscomg90/KICKSTARTER-ANALYSIS/README.md

 Starting with the analysis it required to recalculate and convert a sort of formats and data there weren't easy to read or interpret, so we made some new columns as I show below that made it easier to begin filtering and using the data.
 ![alt text](https://github.com/franciscomg90/Kickstarter-analysis/blob/main/PARENT%20CATEGORY%20OUTCOMES.png)

 As I went further with the analysis I calculated new data as descriptive Statistics, graphs and ratios to find which variables are better to understand how plays behave.
-At the begining we could se Theater plays have almost a ratio of 1.5 camapaings to 1 from the total succesful to failed but if we look further in to the goals acchieved vs both outcomes it would
 ![alt text](https://github.com/franciscomg90/Kickstarter-analysis/blob/main/Ranges.png)

 Statisticals are comonly used to analyse historical data and in this case they provided good information about successful and failed campaings.